Länkstig

 Research Interests

-My current research project is entitled ‘Crisis rituals: Civic religion and crisis management in Republican Rome’ and is funded by the Swedish Research Council (2023–2025).
-This project investigates the dynamics and impacts of religious crisis management in Republican Rome, particularly the official religious responses of male and female leaders to community crises and the ways in which these crises and responses transformed the city.
+His current research project is entitled 'Crisis rituals: Civic religion and crisis management in the Roman Republic' and is funded by the Swedish Research Council.
+This project investigates the interactions between, and transformative effects of, community crises and the official religious responses of male and female leaders in Republican Rome.

-Additionally, I am a researcher within two archaeological projects in Italy and Greece, namely the Swedish research project Understanding Urban Identities from the Bronze Age to the Roman time: The case of Vulci in the context of southern Etruria in Viterbo, Italy, which is investigating the ancient city of Vulci, and the Greek-Swedish Palamas Archaeological Project in the municipality of Palamas, Greece, which is investigating the ancient city at Vlochos.
+Additionally, he is a researcher within two archaeological projects in Italy and Greece, namely the Swedish research project Understanding Urban Identities from the Bronze Age to the Roman time: The case of Vulci in the context of southern Etruria in Viterbo, Italy, which is investigating the ancient city of Vulci, and the Greek-Swedish Palamas Archaeological Project in the municipality of Palamas, Greece, which is investigating the ancient cities at Vlochos and Metamorfosi.

-I am also a series editor for book series Women in Ancient Cultures for Liverpool University Press.
+He is also a series editor for the book series Women in Ancient Cultures for Liverpool University Press: https://www.liverpooluniversitypress.co.uk/topic/book-series/women-in-ancient-cultures

 How do leaders manage community crises?
 Which roles might religion play in crisis management?
 This project's purpose is to investigate the interactions between, and transformative effects of, community crises and the official religious responses of political and religious leaders in Republican Rome (509–27 BCE), a city characterized by crises, wherein civic religion was a focal point for crisis management.
 Previous studies seldom treat civic religion as crisis management, or include women, and scholarship on crisis and religion is rarely in dialogue.
 This project aims at a) investigating and systematizing the official religious responses of male and female leaders to community crises; b) investigating and outlining how crises and leaders' religious responses physically and religiously transformed Rome; and c) broadening our knowledge of Roman leaders' crisis management strategies and religion's roles therein.
 This project will generate a more comprehensive and integrated image of crisis management in Republican Rome, encourage reflection on the entanglement of religion and politics, and offer a lens on leaders’ responses to contemporary crises.